BJRitchie/MTRX2700_A3/README.md

 ### Valid input
 Sorted data can be inputted into the SerialOutputString function and sent over USART1 to the PC to utilise serial communication.
 ### Functions and modularity
-#### SerialOutputString
+#### Transmission
-The SerialOutputString function is the most essential function in the serial communicaion process.
+SerialOutputString: This function is the most essential function in the serial communicaion process.
 It is used to output a specific string over the serial port using a pre-determined baud rate.
 The baud rate must match that at the receiving end.
+SerialInitialise: Initialises the serial port and specified baud rate
 ### Testing
+Messages can manually be sent over the serial port using the SerialOutputBuffer.
+To confirm that these messages are being sent/received, a terminal such as the PuTTY terminal can be used.
+The PuTTY terminal should be given the correct COM line to read from, and the appropriate baud rate.
+When a message is written into the SerialOutputBuffer and the code is run, the PuTTY terminal should receive the string.

 ## Joystick Module
 ### Summary